-MyState is participating in the launch of the New Payments Platform, which is intended to bring real time payment to customers in November 2017.
+MyState is participating in the launch of the New Payments Platform, which is intended to bring real time payment to customers in the coming year.
 As the dynamics of the banking landscape change, MyState remains focused on helping customers with simpler, more relevant and more accessible products.